Managing Covid-19 Policy

 Children will still have access to the outdoor area however this will be in their class/bubble.
 This will be thoroughly cleaned down between groups.

-All employees will undergo a return-to-work induction and training on the new Safe Operating Procedures, with emphasis on good hygiene practices and maintaining social distancing.
+All employees will undergo a return-to-work induction and training on the new Safe Operating Procedures, with emphasis on good hygiene practices.

 Fire drills and lockdown practice